 Wondering what you can make when you purchase one of the best bottle cutter kits?

-It of course depends a little bit on the type of bottle you are using, people commonly use empty bottles to make vases, candleholders, shot glasses, tumblers, etc.
+It of course depends a little bit on the type of bottle you are using, but people commonly use empty bottles to make vases, candleholders, shot glasses, tumblers, etc.

 A simple Google search for the phrase “wine bottle art” or “repurposed wine bottles” will give a good idea of the possibilities.